vmitchell85/cv/README.md

-# Laravel CV
+# Vince Mitchell

-This is my CV and application to work for Laravel LLC.
+This is my Curriculum vitae